ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 DMZ (vtnet2):
 The network operates on sub-net mask 255.255.255.0 (/24) with network address: 10.3.1.0 Restricted and isolated network.
-Web-server hosted at 10.3.1.10 and accessible with internet through WAN interface
+Web-server hosted at 10.3.1.10 and accessible via LAN & WAN interface

 ```